Blacbrd/BodyTracking/README.md

 ---
 ## Usage of program

-* If you want to use this program for a video, fork it, make sure to credit both my GitHub and YouTube!
+* If you want to use this program for a video or want to fork it, make sure to credit both my GitHub and YouTube!

 ---